-REGISTER ONLINE HERE: https://www.bikereg.com/ksfmtbfest2017.
-Online registration closes on Monday, May 22 at 11:59 pm.
-The first 50 registrants in both the XC and Enduro will receive a free t-shirt and pint glass.
+REGISTER HERE!! – Online registration closes on Monday, May 21 at 11:59 pm.
+The first 50 registrants in both the XC and Enduro will receive a free t-shirt.
 Online registration is strongly recommended, and prices increase for day-of registration as follows:

-- 32nd Annual Black Bear 40k MTB Race – online $35 – day of $45 (Beginner Youth Categories race for $20, online or day of registration – get a kid on a bike!)
+- 32nd Annual Black Bear 40k MTB Race – online $35 – day of $45 (Beginner Youth Categories race for FREE, online or day of registration – get a kid on a bike!)

 - Black Bear Enduro – online $60 – day of $70

 - IMBA Women’s Clinic – online $10 online, $15 day of

 Unless you are already a member of each, a one day WVMBA/USAC fee required for XC and Enduro racing, $10 a day per race.
 A $30 yearly WVMBA membership will get you a discounted USAC yearly membership.

 All registered racers will enjoy well marked-courses, fully stocked aid stations, a food truck ticket for Ridge View BBQ on Saturday (XC racers only), post-race/clinic food on Sunday (Enduro/Clinic participants), free camping, beverages, swag bag, and more!

 Post-race snacks will be provided for all racers – food will also be available for purchase on Saturday for family and friends from Ridge View BBQ and for a $5 dollar donation on Sunday.

 Prizes?
 We’ve got tons of em’! $500 to the top male and female finishers of the 32nd Black Bear 40k MTB Race, PLUS equal cash payouts for top three men and women in the open/expert (Pro, Cat 1/2) categories for all races, cash for all remaining expert categories (Masters), overflowing prize table for sport (Cat 2) and beginner racers (Cat 3), plus more to be announced.
 Prizes provided by generous sponsors CHARLESTON BICYCLE CENTER, JOHN’S CYCLERY, PRO MOUNTAIN OUTFITTERS, NEW RIVER BIKES, THOMSON and MORE!

 OMNIUM – Can you tame the Bear?